About this event

 General Event Information:

 This event is open to all Porsche drivers.
-Only Porsche cars are allowed.
+Only Porsche cars are allowed at this event.

 Drivers Who Require Instruction:

-If you have not been approved to drive solo on the track you will need to register as Beginner Lead/Follow, where we will provide an instructor for you.
-We are planning to offer in-car instruction for consenting vaccinated individuals (student and driver), along with offering a limited number of spots for Beginner Lead / Follow Instruction for others.
+If you have not been approved to drive solo on the track you will need to register as Beginner Requiring Instruction where we will provide an instructor for you.
+We are planning to offer in-car instruction for consenting vaccinated individuals (student and driver).
+Reservations for drivers who need instruction are on a first-come, first-served basis.

-At this time all participants registering as Beginner Lead-Follow will be placed in a wait-list, while we confirm the total number of Instructors for this event.
-This wait list will be cleared on a first registered/first cleared basis.
+All participants registering as Beginner Requiring Instruction will be placed on a waitlist until we confirm the total number of Instructors for this event.
+The waitlist will be cleared on a first-registered/first-cleared basis.

-We expect to finalize the Beginner Lead-Follow/Beginner Instruction participation list on September 14.
+We expect to finalize the Beginner Instruction participation list by Tuesday, March 22, 2022.

 IMPORTANT: Helmet Rating Requirements:

-You can bring an approved helmet to this DE event, or you can rent one on the day of the event from Thunderhill Raceway.
+Helmets are required at this event.
+Helmets must meet Snell SA 2015 or newer standards.
+Motorcycle helmets are not allowed.
+You may bring an approved helmet to this DE event, or you can rent one on the day of the event from Thunderhill Raceway.

 COVID-19 Related Changes: